-III.
-What is an Internship?
+I. What is an Internship?
 An internship is a specialized applied learning experience with an intentional and structured learning agenda incorporated into pre-professional work activities in a way that mutually benefits the student-intern and the agency or placement site.
 Student interns have gleaned, from their academic experiences, foundational knowledge and skills that they can contribute to the work setting.
 Internship placement sites provide students with a list of expectations, duties, and performance goals, along with consistent supervision with feedback about their performance.

-IV.
+II.
 Types of Internships

-- Applied/Professional.
-This category includes placements in human service agencies, clinical settings, educational institutions, industrial/organizational settings, sports and health psychology programs, forensic, psychology consultation services, human resources and personnel offices.
-Applied/Professional Internships encompass applications of psychological principles in myriad different settings. - o Research.
-The Psychology Department's independent research courses normally provide the opportunities and credits for student research projects.
+Applied/Professional.
+This category includes placements in human service agencies, clinical settings, educational institutions, industrial/organizational settings, sports, and health psychology programs, forensic, psychology consultation services, human resources and personnel offices and criminal justice or community crisis services.
+Applied/Professional Internships encompass applications of psychological principles in myriad different settings.

+- o Research.
+The Psychology Department's independent research courses normally provide opportunities and credits for student research projects.
 Occasionally, students who have completed research projects under the structure of those courses may desire to conduct, and receive credit for, additional research.
 When this occurs, students can take internship as a means of receiving credit for their additional research work.
 Students may also wish to serve as research assistants for department faculty or join in a group research project.
 Internship provides the credit-granting instrument for this type of educational and service experience as well. - o Teaching.
 Internship can also serve as a structure for granting academic credit to students who serve/work as teaching assistants.

-V. Academic Prerequisites
+III.
+Academic Prerequisites

 As per SUU Policy 6.3, B-1, Student wishing to complete the Internship Capstone, must have completed (with a C or better) 90 hours of coursework, including 24 credit hours of psychology coursework (beyond PSY 1010) and successful completion (C or better) of relevant prerequisite courses, including PSY 3800 for Applied/Professional Internships, PSY 3410 and 3415 for Research Internships, and other specific courses for Teaching Internships.
-All students must meet with, and obtain permission from the Department Internship Coordinator prior to enrolling in the internship course.
+All students must meet with and obtain permission from theDepartment Internship Coordinator prior to enrolling in the internship course.
+The Department Internship Coordinator will complete the paperwork and forward to the registrar's office to complete the enrollment process.
+If student's attempt registration on their own, the system will notify them that they must meet with the coordinator to complete the paperwork and obtain permission along with completion of the registration process conducted by the coordinator.

 Note: Some agencies require you to undergo fingerprinting and a Federal Criminal History background check.
 The fingerprinting fee is \$10.00 and can be done at the University Police (T,W 2:00-5:00 p.m., by appointment only) or through the Cedar City Police Department (Th 2:00-4:00 by appointment) or by the Iron County Sheriff's Office (T,W, Th Mornings by appointment).
-The Federal Background Check has an added cost, and must be arranged by the agency.
+The Federal Background Check has an added cost and must be arranged by the agency.

-VI.
+IV.
 Assignments for the Capstone Internship